Full-Stack-93/alx-system_engineering-devops-2/0x02-shell_redirections/README.md

 Words should be sorted - sort | uniq -u

 Task 14: Display lines containing the pattern “root” from the file /etc/passwd - grep root /etc/passwd

+Task 15: Display the number of lines that contain the pattern “bin” in the file /etc/passwd - grep -c bin /etc/passwd